 A maximum of 66 credits is allowed in transfer from a regionally accredited two-year college when the student has earned an associate’s degree and has been accepted for matriculation in Stockton’s two-year Bachelor of Science in Nursing completion program.

-Credit for Nontraditional Experience
+Credit for Nontraditional Learning

 The Provost or his/her designee may authorize non-regionally accredited formal course work for transfer upon review of relevant transcripts and other supportive materials, and only with the positive written recommendation of the student’s program coordinator and the College dean.
 Such credits, if granted, are only to be used for program requirements.
 No credit is granted for life experience.